-ERG Wind France 1 S.a.s., a French subsidiary of ERG Renew S.p.A., executed a loan agreement in the form of non-recourse portfolio project finance for six wind farms situated in France, with a total installed capacity of 63.4 MW, owned by its subsidiaries.
-The farms, which started operations between 2005 and 2008, were acquired by ERG Renew on 27 July 2015 from Macquarie European Infrastructure Fund.
+ERG Wind France 1 S.a.s., a French subsidiary of ERG Renew S.p.A., executed a loan agreement in the form of non-recourse portfolio was filed with and recorded in the Genoa Business Register, subsequently approved by their respective Shareholders' Meetings on 18 November 2016.
+The merger deed was entered into on 21 December 2016 and the merger took effect on 1 January 2017.

-The loan, amounting to EUR 42 million with a duration of 9.5 years, was subscribed by UniCredit Bank AG as lender and Mandated Lead Arranger (MLA)...
+The loan, amounting to EUR 42 million with a duration of 9.5 years, was subscribed by UniCredit Bank AG as lender and Mandated Lead Arranger (MLA)..